exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/1. Software Engineering/Labs/Lab 1-2 Case Study/Lab 1-2 Case Study.md

 ## Analysis
 - There are two detailed analyses of the project in the lab folder.
-- Review one or both of them
+- Review one or both of them.

 #### Causative Factors
 - Make a list of the engineering failures that occurred during the project
-- Explain these in the context, where you can, of the ideas we discussed in this section
+- Explain, where you can, these failures in the context of the ideas we discussed in this section

 ## Solution
 - Your group should present a brief overview how applying software engineering practices could have avoided the project failure.

 ## Assessment
 - There is no right answer
-- Your group will have to convince the class of the validity of your plan
+- Your group will have to convince the class of the validity of your plan.

 ## End